| |

 kilometres from Watarrka National Park, the home of

+the magical sandstone formation of Kings Canyon.
 Due to Voyages commitment to best environmental practice,

 the resort has been built to blend harmoniously with